cucumber/docs/content/installation/rust.md

 cucumber_rust = { version = "^0.5.1", default-features = false }
 ```

-Create a directory called `features/` and put a feature file in it named something like `example.feature`.
-It might look like:
+Create a directory called `features/` and place your feature file there.
+For example, a file named `example.feature`, which might look like this:

 ```gherkin
 Feature: Example feature